rebeccawilliams/oldrebeccawilliamssite/content/pages/blog/post-1.md

 ---
 title: Sunlight Foundation Archive Posts
 subtitle: >-
-  Blogposts from 2013-2015 at the Sunlight Foundation related to open access and open government policies and practices.
+  Posts from 2013-2014 at the Sunlight Foundation related to open access and open government policies and practices.
 date: '2020-04-16'
 author: content/data/team/dianne-ameter.yaml